openwisp/openwisp-docs/developer/contributing.rst

   as soon as you save a file.
 Examples are - Introducing new lines, remocing and adding spaces, etc.

-- To avoid such changes please check yor editor settings first.
+- To avoid such changes please check your editor settings first.
 If this sort of behaviour persists please use any command line editor like VIM, etc.

 5. Style guide enforcement tool